Student Government Officers for 2015-2016

 In 2012-2013, each of our class winners also won at the county level!
 We’re bursting our buttons!
 Cole Anderton, a fourth grader, came in first place.
 Jacob Dickson, a fifth grader, came in second place.
 Mason Vickers, a sixth grader, came in third place.
 Each of their speeches captured the audience from the beginning.
 We are so proud of these boys, and all of our students who wrote and gave speeches for this event.

 Amelia Breitling wins State Competition!

-Amelia was a Senior at Aletheia, Class of 2011, and was a student here since Kindergarten, as has her brother, Alex, currently in the 10th grade.
+Amelia was a Senior at Aletheia, Class of 2011, and was a student here since Kindergarten with her brother, Alex, who is also an Aletheia graduate.
 Her parents are Hal and Sandi Breitling.